jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

 ### Exercise 1 - Compose a DataHub Platform
 This exercise will compose a DataHub platform which you will use in the upcoming exercises.
 We recommend following the steps in this exercise and using the two included value files [preq-values.yaml](preq-values.yaml) and [values.yaml](values.yaml) for the helm installation processes.
 The following steps have been inspired by this guide [Deploying DataHub with Kubernetes](https://datahubproject.io/docs/deploy/kubernetes/).

-**Task: Add the helm repository for DataHub by running the following code.**
+**Task: Add the helm repository for DataHub by running the following command.**

 ```
 helm repo add DataHub https://helm.datahubproject.io/